Sonarika Bhadoria

 Sonarika Bhadoria (born 3 December 1992) is an Indian actress who primarily works in Hindi television and Telugu films.
 Bhadoria is best known for her portrayal of Goddess Parvati in Devon Ke Dev...Mahadev.
 She is also known for her role in the shows Prithvi Vallabh – Itihaas Bhi Rahasya Bhi and Dastaan-E-Mohabbat Salim Anarkali, and the films Speedunnodu and Eedo Rakam Aado Rakam.

-Early life
+Early life and education

 Bhadoria is from a Rajput clan of the Chambal River region.
 She was born and raised in Mumbai.
 She attended Yashodham High School and did her graduation from D. G. Ruparel College, Mumbai.

 Career

 Bhadoria made her acting debut with Tum Dena Saath Mera, playing Abhilasha from 2011 to 2012 opposite Ankit Narang.
 From 2012 to 2013, she gained household recognition with her portrayal of Parvati in Devon Ke Dev...Mahadev opposite Mohit Raina.

 In 2018, Bhadoria played Princess Mrinalvati in Prithvi Vallabh – Itihaas Bhi Rahasya Bhi opposite Ashish Sharma.
 She then played Anarkali in Dastaan-E-Mohabbat Salim Anarkali opposite Shaheer Sheikh, from 2018 to 2019.
 In 2019, Bhadoria played Netra Sharma Singh in Ishq Mein Marjawan, opposite Arjun Bijlani.

 Bhadoria made her film debut with the Telugu film, Jadoogadu opposite Naga Shourya.
 In 2016, she first played the lead opposite Bellamkonda Sreenivas in Speedunnodu,.
 A critic of Deccan Chronicle noted, "Sonarika is glamorous and does her part well."
 Her second release of the year was Eedo Rakam Aado Rakam, opposite Vishnu Manchu.
 A 123telugu reviewer stated, "Even though Sonarika does well, she looks misfit in her homely role."
 She next made her Hindi film debut with Saansein, opposite Rajneesh Duggal in the same year.

 In 2017, she had her Tamil debut with Indrajith opposite Gautham Karthik and in 2022, she appeared in the Hindi film Hindutva.